-Through a partnership with the Mozilla Foundation, Pollicy has designed a web-based game dubbed “Choose Your Own Fake News,” which is aimed at tackling the spread of misinformation in East Africa, and Africa at large.
+Through a partnership with the Mozilla Foundation, Policy has designed a web-based game dubbed “Choose Your Own Fake News,” which is aimed at tackling the spread of misinformation in East Africa, and Africa at large.

-The game uses 3 real life examples of characters to help the player explore different scenarios that portray how misinformation can have real-life effects.
+The game uses 3 real-life examples of characters to help the player explore different scenarios that portray how misinformation can have real-life effects.

-Speaking to Neema Iyer, the team leader and founder of Pollicy, we got an insight as to what the game aims at achieving.
+Speaking to Neema Iyer, the team leader and founder of Policy, we got an insight as to what the game aims at achieving.
 According to Neema, the game doesn’t serve as an avenue to directly combat misinformation but rather looks to help the player to think about the actions to take when they come across fake news.

-“It took us 6 months to complete the project.
+Neema Iyer, team leader and founder of Policy “It took us 6 months to complete the project.
 The game aims at giving a player a chance to think about the actions they would take in a bid to combat fake news,” she said.